-The audio files from the interviews will be deleted after transcription and the typed information will be stored and analysed on the researchers' University of Leeds secure drive.
+The audio files from the interviews will be deleted after transcription and the typed information will be stored and analysed on the researchers' University of Leeds socure drive.

 If you agree to participate in the research, your consent forms will be stored in a locked cabinet at the University of Leeds.
-We will keep a digital version of the photograph's you agree can be used.
+We will keep a digital version of the photographs you agree can be used.
 We will store a digital copy of the group evaluation questionnaire to be included in the data analysis.
-This information will all be stored on the University of Leeds secure drive.
+This information will at be stored an the University of Leeds secure drive.

 This data will be stored for three years and then deleted, in accordance with the University of Leeds guidance.
-The University of Leeds will act as Sponsor for this research, ensuing that your information is kept in line with GDPR as described in the attrached GDPR Statement.
+The University of Leeds will act as Sponsor for this research, ensuring that your information is kept in line with GDPR as described in the attached GDPR Statement.